MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 tags: ember netlify-cms empress
 author: robin
 ---
 So you use [Empress-blog](https://github.com/empress/empress-blog) for your blog website.
 Do you edit and add blogs in local?
-What if you don't have your laptop?
-Do you then re-create the whole project just to add a new blog?
+What if you don't have your  personal laptop?
+Do you then re-create the whole project just to add a new blog post?
 What if I told you there was a better way!

 > Wouldn't be great if you could have a CMS for your blog and that too free of cost.
-And add a new blog post from the browser itself.
+Add and Edit blog posts from the browser itself. 🤩

 Let me introduce you to **[Netlify CMS](https://www.netlifycms.org/)** your open source content management for your Git workflow.

-#### OK just show me how!
+##### OK just show me how!

 ## Create a new Empress-blog project

 Let's first create a new ember project and convert it into a empress-blog project.

-Run the following commands in the terminal, in the folder where you'd like to create the blog:
+Run the following commands in the terminal, in the folder where you'd like to create the blog.

 ```shell
 ember new super-blog